 What is United Way’s overhead Ratio?

 United Way of Norman is committed to responsible stewardship of your donations.
-More than 89-cents of every dollar goes directly to those most in need.
-United Way has taken many steps in the past year to reduce expenses and our overhead ratio, defined as fundraising and administration expenses divided by total revenue.
-Based on the current IRS 990 Form, United Way of Norman's overhead is 10.74%.
+United Way has taken many steps to reduce expenses and our overhead ratio, defined as fundraising and administration expenses divided by total revenue.
+Based on the current IRS 990 Form, United Way of Norman's overhead is under 15%.
 That is well below the Better Business Bureau standard for nonprofit organizations, which is 35% or less.

 Are all United Ways the same?